 The 3C trial participants are undergoing follow-up through central registries.
 Email enquiries to Richard Haynes.

-The ASCEND trial has closed and results are due to be published later in 2018.
+The ASCEND trial has closed and results were published in August 2018.
 Data are not available for sharing at present.
 Please send enquiries about future collaborations to Jane Armitage or Louise Bowman.